bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 - sidekick-options-container:
   - open: this function will open the sidekick options panel automatically;
   - close: this function will close the sidekick options panel automatically (and also the sidebar content if open, to avoid inconsistencies in ui);
+- presentation-area:
+  - open: this function will open the presentation area content automatically;
+  - close: this function will close the presentation area content automatically;

 See usage ahead: